jori-nordic/pytest-hw-ncs/README.md

 Pytest has the concept of [Test fixtures](https://docs.pytest.org/en/7.1.x/explanation/fixtures.html#about-fixtures).

-In a nutshell, they the environment of the test:
+In a nutshell, they define the environment of the test:
 Instead on overloading `setUp` and `tearDown` methods, the test can require the presence of ready-to-use objects.

 The testcase method simply defines a parameter, and pytest will look for and execute a function decorated with `@pytest.fixture()` that has the same name.
 This fixture function can either return a value, or act as a context manager and `yield` a value, allowing it to do some cleanup when the testcase exits.